Exercise equipment comes in all shapes and sizes these days, and you can pick it up in many different places.

 To sell on Gumtree, you need to create an account and verify your identity.
 This helps to reduce the number of scammers and fraudsters in the ecosystem and makes it easier to connect with legitimate buyers.

 Once verified, you can create your listing where you'll be asked to choose what type of advert it is, upload a picture, and provide all the details.
-You can then make your advert go live and wait for an interested buyer.
+You can then make your advert go live and wait for a few interested buyers.

 If you want to reach a large, international buyer base, then eBay just can't be beaten.
 You're likely to make a sale, but you may earn slightly less once they've taken their cut.